Transfusion Reaction

 - Antipyretics (acetaminophen)

-- Demerol for severe chills and rigors
+- Meperidine (Demerol®) for severe chills and rigors

-- May resume transfusion if patient is stable and acute hemolytic transfusion reaction and bacterial sepsis are ruled out
+- May resume transfusion if the patient is stable and acute hemolytic transfusion reaction and bacterial sepsis are ruled out

 - Urticarial